dpsdev14091998/Multiple_Object_Annotation_Tool/README.md

 ## Acknowledgments
 This project is an modified version of the repo https://github.com/ZhaoJ9014/Multi-Human-Parsing/tree/master/Annotation_Tools/Multi-Human_Pose

-### Modifications:
+Modifications:
 1. Now, it will store the results in "json" format.
-2. It will store 17 keypoints now.
+2. It will store for 17 keypoints .